 Bone grafting is usually required for patients as preparation for receiving dental implants.
 Healthy and sturdy jaw bone are necessary to hold the implant in place.
 Without it, the implant surgery may not be successful.

 During a bone graft procedure, your dentist will obtain a portion of bone from a tissue bank or another area in your body.
 They can also use a special material for grafting onto your jaw bone.

 Once the bone graft is set in place, it can take several months before you can proceed to the next step of your treatment.
 It's crucial to see first if new, strong bones have already developed.

 Your dental specialist will examine your mouth if the implant can be applied the same day as your bone graft.
 Usually, this is only possible for minor implants.

 Please cooperate with your dentist and advise them about your medical history during your dental exams.
 Your dental team needs to know whether you are ready to receive a particular dental work.

 Benefits of Bone Graft Procedure

 The jawbone connected to your missing tooth or teeth can over time wear away.
 When this happens, there may not be enough bone to support dental implants.
 Bone grafting makes receiving implant possible surgery despite the poor bone quality.

 With the help of bone grafting, bone loss can be replaced.
 This, in turn, gives you the opportunity to bring back your healthy smile and to restore the beauty and function of your teeth.

 Bone grafts can also be performed to address jaw defects.
 Patients can endure these defects following traumatic injuries or tumor surgery, among others.
-For major jaw defects, the used for the treatment is also from patients themselves.
+For major jaw defects, the bone used for the treatment is also from patients themselves.